eclipse-tractusx/.github/.github/ISSUE_TEMPLATE/system-team-qg-checklist.md

 ### Check of Tractus-X Release Guidelines

 - Currently implemented automatic checks can be found under your product on our [Release Guidelines Checks Board](https://eclipse-tractusx.github.io/sig-release/)
-- This QG x Check is depending on the mandatory information from our current [Release Guidelines](https://eclipse-tractusx.github.io/docs/release)
+- This QG Check is depending on the mandatory information from our current [Release Guidelines](https://eclipse-tractusx.github.io/docs/release)

 #### TRG 1 Documentation